 Which Plug-In Solar Kit Should I Choose?

-Residential solar power kits are generally available up to 4kW (4000W), in order to stay within the UK regulations.
-The Plug-In Solar DIY Kits available from Roof Giant start at 250W and rise in 250W increments up to the largest 4kW system.
+Residential solar power kits are generally available up to 3.68kW (3680W), in order to stay within the UK regulations.
+Our Plug In Solar Kits are available from 405W and rise in increments up to the largest systems.

-With 16 sizes to choose from, you may find yourself asking; ‘What size Plug-In Solar kit do I need?’
+With many sizes to choose from, you may find yourself asking; ‘What size Plug-In Solar kit do I need?’

 An quick and easy way of determining which kit will be suitable for your needs is to use our helpful chart:

 However if you want a more detailed approach, there are 3 key areas to consider when choosing the correct size Plug-In Solar Power kit for your requirements.

 • How much electricity do you / will you use?

 • How big is the area where the panels will be installed?

 • Your budget?

 How much electricity do you / will you use?